-Once you reach a level of income that meets your spending comfortably, it can be tempting to loosen the reins a bit and stop tracking your spending.
-However, understanding where your money goes day by day means fewer unpleasant surprises when big expenses occur, and a better chance of reaching your long-term financial goals.
+Most people don't jump up and down with excitement over budgeting.
+Particularly once you reach a level of income that meets your spending comfortably, it can be tempting to loosen the reins a bit and stop tracking your spending.
+However, telling your money where to go is a powerful skill that only becomes more impactful as your income grows.
+Understanding where your money goes day by day and having good cash flow skills means fewer unpleasant surprises when big expenses occur, and a better chance of reaching your long-term financial goals.

 Now that there are easy online tools to automate this process, there is no reason not to optimize your monthly cash flow.
-However, not every method works for every person, so we wanted to share a few ideas.
+However, not every method works for every person.
+Perhaps one of the following will be your path to streamlining your finances!

 1. Spending Plan